Ambulance Emergency Response Optimization in Developing Countries: Introduction

 Optimizing the transport of emergency patients in urban centers in LMICs comes with unique challenges that are not present in high-income countries.
 First and foremost, traffic can be extremely unpredictable, and route disruptions caused by political demonstrations or extreme congestion occur regularly \citep{Jain2012, Pojani2015}.
 Second, it is not the norm, and often not possible due to congestion, for motorists to yield for emergency vehicles.
 As a result, route optimization (and vehicle outpost location, by extension) becomes a critical component for improving emergency vehicle response times.
 Third, LMICs generally do not have historical emergency call data that can be used to forecast future emergency demand.
 In fact, most LMICs do not have a centralized emergency response system, so the prospect of collecting a large, high-quality dataset is itself a major challenge.
 Together, these challenges lead to a high degree of uncertainty in both travel times and spatial demand.
 The nature of these uncertainties directly impacts any modeling approach, which must be compatible with ``small data'' environments characteristic of LMICs.

 In this paper, we develop a robust optimization approach to optimize both the location and routing of emergency response vehicles, accounting for uncertainty in travel times and spatial demand characteristic of LMICs.
 We traveled to Dhaka, Bangladesh, the sixth largest and third most densely populated city in the world, to conduct field research resulting in the collection of two unique datasets that inform our approach.
 First, we obtained a field dataset that includes patient travel data associated with several thousand hospital arrivals.
-This data, acting as a proxy for historical call data available in all modern, high-income countries, is leveraged to develop a machine learning methodology for estimating demand for emergency medical services in a LMIC setting.
+This data, acting as a proxy for historical call data available in all modern, high-income countries, is leveraged to develop a framework for estimating emergency medical services incidents in a LMIC setting.
 Second, we equipped five vehicles with custom-built GPS devices that recorded their time and location over a period of $30$ days, allowing us to understand traffic and road network characteristics in Dhaka.
-We then developed a machine learning framework that uses the GPS data, along with census data, to predict the travel time between any two locations in the road network for different times of day and days of the week.
+We then developed a machine learning model that uses the GPS data, along with census data, to predict the travel time between any two locations in the road network for different times of day and days of the week.
 For both demand and travel times, our predictions are leveraged to create data-driven uncertainty sets that are input into our robust location-routing model.
+Overall, our paper highlights the opportunity to creatively combine optimization with machine learning to solve a challenging emergency response problem in a resource-limited setting.